jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 [Flux](http://facebook.github.io/flux/docs/overview.html) is an application architecture designed by Facebook for their JavaScript applications.
-It was first introduced by Facebook in May 2014, and it (along with along with the complementary [React.js](http://facebook.github.io/react/) library) has since garnered much interest in the JavaScript community.
+It was first introduced by Facebook in May 2014, and it has since garnered much interest in the JavaScript community.

 It is important to note, however, that while these concepts may have found a new